contentful/slash-developers/docs/tutorials/general/select-operator.md

 # temp

-The `select` operator is a powerful Query parameter you can use to selectively load the content you want to display in your app, instead of loading entire entries.
-This reduces network and memory impact as you can request exactly the data you need.
+The `select` operator is a powerful query parameter you can use to selectively load the content you want to display in your app, instead of loading entire entries.
+Combined with other parameters, this gives you more flexibility in managing and querying your content models.
+It also helps you reduce network and memory impact as you can more precisely request the data you need.

-Create a new space using the 'Product Catalogue' example and wait for the default content to import.
+This tutorial will show some of the ways you can use the operator, using the 'Product Catalogue' example you can load into any space for experimentation.

 ![Import Examples](import-example.png)